mp-se/chamber-controller/README.md

 # Features

-* Control heat and cooling outputs.
+* Control heating and cooling output
 * Supports 2 temperature senors for beer and chamber.
-* Control either sensor target.
+* Control on either sensor target.
 * Sending data to influxdb v2 for analysis of PID algorithm and fine tuning.
 * Web interface for easy configuration.
 * Firmware update and Serial Logging via web interface.